marcellodesales/mcp-registry-and-gateway-ui/README.md

     ```
     **⚠️ IMPORTANT:** Use a strong, unpredictable `SECRET_KEY` for production environments.

 2.  **Service Definitions:** Services can be added via the UI after starting the application.
 Alternatively, you can manually create JSON files in the `registry/servers/` directory before the first run.
-Each file defines one service.
+There are two service definition files already present in this repo corresponding to the two sample MCP servers.
 Example (`my_service.json`):
     ```json
     {
       "server_name": "My Example Service",